 When the machine was eventually opened, MP France found a lot of problems.
 One of the main issues was the alignment of the bearings and the internal parts.

 Also, the turbine supports did not stand evenly on the foundation.
 This also contributed to the vibration problems.
 The rotors, diaphragms and bearings were shipped to the workshop in Zwijndrecht for inspections and thorough corrections.
-The rotating parts were balanced in the high speed balancing machine.
+The rotating parts were balanced at nominal speed in MP’s high speed balancing machine.

 In meantime, the team on site fixed the problems with the turbine supports.
 The entire turbine was reassembled at the customer’s location and a successful commissioning and start up was done.

-This case clearly shows that postponing minor or major overhauls can cause more problems and lead to more costs than it saves.
+This case clearly shows that postponing minor or major overhauls and delaying spare part orders can cause more problems and lead to more costs than it saves.
 Another conclusion can be drawn as well:

 It is one thing to perform maintenance on a machine that functions well, but it’s a completely different story to do it on a machine that doesn’t work properly.
 Maintenance Partners has experience In both fields.
 It performs the easier replacing of parts to prevent issues on working machines, but also the much harder job of locating problems and solving them.